Rules and requirements for customized themes

 Splash screens

-The following table lists the splash screens that you can configure within a theme.
-It describes when that screen is shown and shows its default appearance.
-It also identifies the screen key to use in a screens object if you want to override the default behavior, and the default icon image and text label elements used on that screen.
+The following table lists the splash screens that you can configure within a theme, and when that screen is shown.
+It also identifies the screen key to use in a screens object if you want to override the default behavior, and any default icon image and text label elements used on that screen.

 All of the screens used when joining a conference use background.jpg as the default background image.
 The Test Call Service uses background_test_call.jpg during the call.